ACCURATE BIBLE KNOWLEDGE!

 If Paul is writing to backslidden Christians, all he has to do is to refer them to his other books he has written to the churches, where there is more than enough correction for sins and sin.

-If they were going back to weak and beggarly elements, there is the book to the Galatians.
+were going back to weak and beggarly elements, there is the book

 Before Christ went to the cross, the Hebrews to which Paul writes, believed Christ was continuously fulfilling the law on their behalf, and they were more than happy attending the temple for animal blood sacrifices to cover their sins.
 All this was with Christ’s endorsement.
 Yes, they believed that Christ was their Messiah and that he would eventually establish some sort of earthly kingdom.
 As to the how, when, where or why, they weren’t quite sure.